 Don’t even consider downloading apps that aren’t in support of well-established companies.

 The origin of a mobile shopping app also matters.
 “Do not get apps anywhere other than the official app platform stores,” Budd says.
 “Don’t use apps that are downloadable straight from other websites.”

 Mobile apps have to meet certain requirements to even be listed in the Google Play store and Apple’s iTunes App Store, so sticking to apps offered in those places guarantees you at least a basic level of security and data protections.

-the app permissions make sense?
+2. Do the app permissions make sense?

 Depending on the phone’s operating system and the app, you may be prompted to review and accept app permissions at different times.
 Often they’ll appear in a pop-up window before you finish downloading the app, when you first launch the app or when you create a mobile account.

 More important than when the permissions appear is what they say.
 Look for what the app is asking to access.
 Do the permissions make sense based on the purpose the app serves?

 For example, if an app helps locate deals and stores in your area, having access to your device’s GPS location makes sense, but why would it need access to your phone’s camera and microphone?
 Permissions that don’t match with the service you are receiving should be a red flag and encourage you to dig for more information.